General manager Monte McNair, Kings mutually agreed to part ways after five seasons, per report

 Monte McNair's five-year tenure as the Kings' general manager is over.

-McNair and the Kings mutually agreed to part ways, The Athletic's Sam Amick reported Wednesday night, citing league sources.
+McNair and the Kings mutually agreed to part ways, the team officially announced Thursday morning, after The Athletic's Sam Amick first reported the news Wednesday night.

-The Kings and GM Monte McNair have mutually agreed to part ways, league sources tell @TheAthletic— Sam Amick (@sam_amick) April 17, 2025
+“I want to sincerely thank Monte for his leadership and the invaluable contributions he made during his time in Sacramento,” Kings owner and chairman Vivek Ranadivé said Thursday in the team's official statement.
+“He helped build a strong foundation for continued success here, and we wish him and his family all the best in their future endeavors.”

+McNair shared his sentiments in a post on X, formerly known as Twitter, on Thursday:

 The news of McNair's ouster comes less than an hour after the Kings' 2024-25 NBA season ended with a blowout Western Conference play-in loss to the Dallas Mavericks at Golden 1 Center.